 Remote work not only provides people with the ability to work from home, but has also introduced new dynamics to the workforce, including flexible work schedules and cost savings for office space for employees.
 In fact, 9 out of 10 workers thinking about a job change consider hybrid or remote positions, according to research from business consulting firm Robert Half.

-Remote work has perks for both employers and employees, but companies that are making a more long-term or permanent switch to a remote environment post-COVID can help the transition be successful by ensuring a smooth transition, excellent remote management plans and a well-devised remote work policy.
+Remote work has perks for both employers and employees.
+Companies making a more long-term or permanent switch to a remote environment can help the adjustment be successful by ensuring a smooth transition, excellent remote management plans and a well-devised remote work policy.

-What are the best remote work practices for businesses?
+What are remote work best practices for businesses?

-To help ensure remote work is a success across your organization, follow these best practices for remote work:
+To help ensure remote work is a success across your organization, follow these best practices:

 1. Maintain a company culture.

 Some employees choose an employer for its company culture.
 Whether your company is only recently remote or has always been, maintaining the culture that attracted employees to your organization in the first place can help keep employees happy and working for your company.
-For example, if your company had to go remote because of COVID-19, you could support a caring culture by broadening your wellness benefits, like Actualize Consulting did.
-Previously, the $750 wellness benefit available to each employee was for use toward a gym membership and fitness purchases such as treadmills and classes, but it can now include child-related expenses, such as tutoring and day care.
+For example, you could support a caring culture by broadening your wellness benefits, as Actualize Consulting did.
+Its $750 wellness benefit is available to each employee for use toward a gym membership and fitness purchases such as treadmills and classes.

-As another example, Sarah Danzl, head of global communications and client advocacy at Degreed, said that a priority for her was to ensure the holistic care and mental health of her team with regular check-ins, specifically to ask about how they're doing and dedicate some time to non-work chat.
-Degreed also provides access to mental health support and wellness options like the Calm app, and it introduced companywide days off to help people recharge during the COVID-19 pandemic.
+As another example, Sarah Danzl, communications officer and vice president of customer marketing at Degreed, said that a priority for her was to ensure the holistic care and mental health of her team with regular check-ins, specifically to ask about how they’re doing and dedicate some time to non-work chat.
+Degreed also provides access to mental health support and wellness options like the Calm app.

 2. Use video tools to stay connected.